Seemor

 On a lively Hudson Street corner, The Clam feels like a neighborhood seafood haven where raw-bar platters and briny East and West Coast oysters set the tone.
 Service often shines with named servers guiding picks—"our server knew exactly which oysters would suit us"—though a few nights run slower than expected.
 The room leans intimate and can swing noisy once full, but many describe it as adorable and welcoming.
 The cooking leans elevated and seasonal rather than showy—classic seafood done right with modern nudges like miso emulsion or truffled soy.
 Spaghetti with clams earns repeat raves for its spicy-briny balance, and halibut or swordfish specials are popular when perfectly cooked.
 Pricing matches the neighborhood and quality; most feel the ingredients justify the spend, while a minority call it overpriced for the portion on off nights.
 For families, the menu offers several approachable anchors—burger and fries, crispy cod tacos, pancakes at brunch, and simple sides—making it workable for kids who prefer familiar flavors.
 There is no formal kids menu, and the seafood focus plus occasional noise means very young or picky eaters may be happier at quieter times.

-What to Order
+What to order

 Location Insights

-Area: Upscale West Village/Hudson Square edge with residential feel, date-night traffic, and local regulars.
+Area vibe: Upscale West Village/Hudson Square edge with residential feel, date-night traffic, and local regulars.

 Safety: Well-trafficked, generally safe, good lighting along Hudson St and nearby park.

-Nearby: Near Hudson River Park, boutiques, and bars; popular strolling area pre/post dinner.
+What's nearby: Near Hudson River Park, boutiques, and bars; popular strolling area pre/post dinner.

 Opening Hours

-Monday Tuesday12:00–22:00 Wednesday12:00–22:00 Thursday12:00–22:00 Friday12:00–22:00 Saturday12:00–22:00 Sunday12:00–22:00
+Sunday12:00–22:00 Monday Tuesday12:00–22:00 Wednesday12:00–22:00 Thursday12:00–22:00 Friday12:00–22:00 Saturday12:00–22:00